57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 1)/README.md

     struct StakeInfo {
         uint256 amount;
+        int256 rewardDebt;
-        uint256 timestamp;
+        uint256 claimed;
     }

     // ... business logic like stake() and unstake()
 }
 ```

-In this example, the `stakingToken` and `rewardToken` addresses, and all users’ staking data `stakes`, are stored directly in the internal state of the `Staking` contract.
+In this example, the `stakingToken` and `rewardToken` addresses, and all users' Staking data `stakes`, are stored directly in the internal state of the `Staking` contract.

-Solana takes a completely different approach: its core philosophy is to **fully separate code and data**.
-On Solana, **Programs** contain logic only—they are stateless and do not store business data themselves—while **Accounts** are dedicated to storing data.
-When executing a transaction, you must explicitly tell the program which accounts to operate on.
-Think of a program as an executable and accounts as the data files it reads and writes, stored and managed separately.
+Solana takes a completely different approach to its account model, by fully separating code and data.
+On Solana, **Programs** contain only logic, are stateless, and do not store business data, while **Accounts** only store data.
+When executing a transaction, you must explicitly tell the program which accounts to operate.
+As a simpler explanation, think of a program as an executable and accounts as the data files it reads and writes, stores and manages separately.

 Here’s the corresponding Solana ( Anchor ) implementation: